Oxygem/node-distributed-task/README.md

     worker.init(require('./config.json'));
 ```

 ## Definitions

 #### Task

     {
+        clean_end: true,      // allow distributors to clean up the task when it ends (& loose end status)
         state_optional: true; // allow the task to continue running when Redis goes down
                               // shouldn't happen but no guarantee the task won't also be requeued w/ multiple distributors-over-WAN
+                              // it basically assumes all distributors share the same connection to Redis
     }

 #### Task Status